 Using WhatsApp in China in three easy steps

-Thankfully, with a VPN (Virtual Private Network), it's super easy to get access to WhatsApp in China.
+Thankfully, with a VPN it's super easy to get access to WhatsApp in China.
 All you have to do is follow these steps:

-2. Change your IP address location to outside of China (preferably to somewhere that doesn't have WhatsApp geo-restricted either).
+- Connect to a server located outside of China (preferably to somewhere that doesn't have WhatsApp geo-restricted)